seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

   return x > 1 ? x : 1;
 }

-LLVM emits a comparison with 1 instead of 0.
-0 would be equivalent and cheaper on most targets.
+LLVM37 emits a comparison with 1 instead of 0.
+0 would be equivalent
+and cheaper on most targets.

-LLVM prefers comparisons with zero over non-zero in general, but in this case it choses instead to keep the max operation obvious.
+LLVM37 prefers comparisons with zero over non-zero in general, but in this case it choses instead to keep the max operation obvious.

 //===---------------------------------------------------------------------===//